trovit/reffects/docs/reffects/custom-effects.md

 );
 ```

-In this example, the event handler for the `"toggleVisibilityOnClick"` event returns an effects map containing the `"mutate"` effect which **describes a mutation** of the values associated to the `'visible'` keywords in the application state.
+In this example, the event handler for the `"toggleVisibilityOnClick"` event returns an **effects object** containing the `"mutate"` effect which **describes a mutation** of the values associated to the `'visible'` keywords in the application state.

 Notice how the value associated to the `"mutate"` effect in the **effects object** is an array whose elements are the mutations to be done on the application state.
 Each mutation is described by a `path` which indicates where to do the mutation and a `newValue` which is the value that we'll find in the given path after the mutation takes place.